woolfg/gassler.org/content/posts/podcasts/20241219_happy_bootstrapping.md

 Andreas Lehr, the host of "Happy Bootstrapping," interviews founders and entrepreneurs about their journeys in building and scaling their businesses every week.

-Don't miss this episode packed with valuable insights and practical advice for anyone interested in the intersection of open source, SaaS, and podcasting.

 Listen to the episode [here](https://happy-bootstrapping.podigee.io/101-mit-open-source-und-saas-zur-podcast-analytics-plattform-101).